zunzuncito/violetear-docs/post/allocs.md

 {{< / highlight >}}

-Before doing the changes this was the output 11 allocations for static routes and 14 for dynamic 🐢
+Before doing the changes this was the output: 11 allocations for static routes and 14 for dynamic 🐢

 {{< highlight html "linenos=inline,hl_lines=9 14" >}}